flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 Please follow the steps provided by the flyPad to securely link to your Navigraph account to the aircraft.

+[Insert image here of 3rd party options page]

-If you are unsure of where the Settings page is on the EFB please see [flyPad Guide - Settings](flypados3/settings.md#settings-page).
+If you are still unsure of where the Settings page is on the EFB please see [flyPad Settings](flypados3/settings.md#settings-page).

 ??? warning "Stable Version Only"
     The SimBrief username needs to be configured in the flyPad EFB.
 See [Setup SimBrief Integration](flypados3/settings.md#simbrief-integration)